Dog Food Allergies Causes and Cures

 - Starches are safer.
 Pure carbohydrates, aka starches, are pretty low in or free of protein, which means dogs usually aren't allergic to them.
 There are exceptions: while potato starch is probably safe, whole potatoes might cause an allergy because they contain proteins.
 Same goes for higher-protein grains like corn and wheat.
 But overall, grain allergies are much less common than meat allergies.

 - With fats, purity matters.
-Pure fats, like a pure fish oil, are free of protein and shouldn't trigger a response.
+Pure fats, like fish oil, are free of protein and shouldn't trigger a response.
 But traces of protein can sneak into oils and fats during processing, and in a highly allergic dog, cause issues.

 - Look out for gelatin.
 Supplemental oils often come in gelatin capsules, and that gelatin can trigger allergies in some dogs.